Home Podcasts People and Projects Podcast: Project Management Podcast

 People and Projects Podcast: Project Management Podcast

-The People and Projects Podcast offers interviews and insights on project management, leadership, and the impact of AI.
-Hosted by Andy Kaufman since 2009, it provides practical advice for leading people and delivering projects.
+The People and Projects Podcast provides interviews and insights on project management, leadership, and the impact of AI.
+Hosted by Andy Kaufman since 2009, it offers practical advice for leading people and delivering projects.
 Listeners can earn free PDUs for project management certifications.

 Episodes